StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>The next step is the ping the VM from my native computer.
-I do this to see if I can make a direct connection to the VM and see if it is currently discoverable.
-It is not.
-That is because the VM has Windows Defender Firewall activated.
-The firewall is blocking ICMP Echo Requests, making the VM undiscoverable.
-I know this because I pinged the VM's public IP address which is 74.235.173.155 and I see Request timed out a few times.
+<b>The next step is to ping the VM from my local computer to determine if a direct connection can be made and to check its discoverability.
+The VM is currently not discoverable because Windows Defender Firewall is active, blocking ICMP Echo Requests.
+I confirmed this by pinging the VM's public IP address, 74.235.173.155, and observing multiple "Request timed out" messages.
 The firewall is dropping the ICMP request packets.</b> <br/>
 </p>

 ![Ping_VM](https://user-images.githubusercontent.com/108043108/225383503-2a599790-511e-47ec-b858-4055f42ead0c.JPG)